MadeleineGastonguay/MadeleineGastonguay/content/home/experience.md

     location: Tariffville, CT
     date_start: '2015-09-01'
     date_end: '2016-06-01'
-    description: Collaborated with Children's Hospital of Philadelphia to study idnividualized dose optimization of morphine and midazolam in critically ill pediatric patients with a pharmacokinetic-pharmacogenomic study.
+    description: Collaborated with Children's Hospital of Philadelphia to study idnividualized dose optimization of morphine and midazolam in critically ill pediatric patients with a population pharmacokinetic-pharmacogenomic study.
 ---